tldr-pages/tldr/pages/common/pio-org.md

 `pio org remove {{organization_name}} {{username}}`

-- List all organizations and their owners, the user owns:
+- List all organizations the current user is a member of and their owners:

 `pio org list`